DudeSquaredEdud/DudeSquaredEdud.github.io/index.markdown

 ### 2024

 #### Graduation!
-Set to graduate college on December 20th! :tada:
+Set to graduate college on December 20th!

 #### Presented My Research
 Presented my research on calculating image complexity and using it to train classification networks at AICS'24 at the Thomas J. Watson IBM Research Center in Yorktown Heights.